Welcome to today's edition of the Rush 24-7 podcast.

 Their ideas are always amplified.

-Their uh personalities uh are adored.
+Their personalities are adored.

-They're uh basically every piece written about these people is a puff piece.
+Basically, every piece written about these people is a puff piece.

-One of the Chicago papers yesterday did a story about a uh trial lawyer meeting in Philadelphia, and all of the Democrat candidates uh for president showed up, and they found what a staunch Republican trial lawyer from Philadelphia.
+And all of the Democrat candidates for president showed up and they found a staunch Republican trial lawyer from Philadelphia.

-And that's wow, so a staunch Republican, another Chicago paper has a blog today where another staunch Republican Chicago has decided to sign up for Hillary.
+Another Chicago paper has a blog today where another staunch Republican Chicago has decided to sign up for Hillary.

-It's not he's not a staunch Republican at all.
+He's not a staunch Republican at all.

 AP had a poll the other day.

-The number one poll getter, vote getter in this poll of A.P. was none of the above.
+The number one poll getter, vote getter in this poll of AP was none of the above.

 All of the Republican presidential candidates, none of the above won.

-And you combine that with all of the the fawning coverage that they get personally, and I think they've got themselves in a situation where they don't really understand how they look to people, which is good, by the way.
+And I think they've got themselves in a situation where they don't really understand how they look to people, which is good, by the way.

-But it this thing last night opened a door, smashed right into it with their face before they had a chance to get through the doorway.
+But this thing last night opened a door, smashed right into it with their face before they had a chance to get through the doorway.

-Here is uh Here's uh Mrs. Clinton.
+Here's Mrs. Clinton.

 Many of us believe that it is time for us to move our troops out of harm's way in the middle of the Iraqi civil war.